Run Firefox on a VPS Using X11 Forwarding via SSH

 or-Y

-If Firefox does not start, check the error messages in the terminal.
-You may need to install additional libraries on the VPS or adjust the permissions.
+If Firefox doesn't start, check the error messages in the terminal.
+You may need to install additional libraries or adjust permissions on the server.Firewall or Network Issues

 Ensure that the firewall on the VPS does not block X11 traffic.
-Check that port 6000 (used by X11) is not blocked.
+Make sure that port 6000 (used by X11) is open.